 Gastown Steam Clock

-The Gastown Steam Clock is a popular tourist attraction, although, I don’t think it really has any historical significance in the area.
+The Gastown Steam Clock is a popular tourist attraction and landmark in Vancouver, although, I don’t think it really has any historical significance in the area.
 Instead of bells that chime on the hour like most clocks, it uses a steam whistle.

 On the Vancouver Waterfront

-After our stroll through Gastown, we headed back up to the waterfront toward Canada Place, Coal Harbor and Stanley Park.
-Canada Place is home to the World Trade Center, the Pan Pacific Hotel, the cruise ship terminal and the original Vancouver Convention Center with the white fabric roof that look like sails, a defining visual of the Vancouver skyline.
+When our stroll through Gastown was complete, we headed back up to the waterfront toward Canada Place, Coal Harbor and Stanley Park.
+Canada Place is home to the World Trade Center, the Pan Pacific Hotel, the Cruise Ship terminal and the original Vancouver Convention Center with the white fabric roof that look like sails, a defining visual of the Vancouver skyline.

 Travel Tip: Vancouver is a pedestrian friendly city, but if walking isn’t your thing, you can see the sights on the hop-on/hop off buses like Big Bus and Vancouver Trolley Company, that make several stops around the downtown core, Granville Island and Stanley Park to name a few.

-After a stroll through Gastown, Canada Place and Coal Harbor; we realized we had been walking . . . a lot.
-According to the map at the entrance to the Stanley Park Seawall, it was about 9 km (5.5 miles) from where we were standing to English Bay Beach.
-It was time to change our plan and rent bicycles.
-There are a few rental shops across from Stanley Park at Denman and Georgia Streets.
-I recommend doing this – it’s a great way to get around the seawall and see the sights.
+After walking Gastown, Canada Place and Coal Harbor; we realized we had been walking . . . a lot.
+According to the map at the entrance to the Stanley Park Seawall, it was about 9 km (5.5 miles) from where we were standing - to English Bay Beach.
+It was time to change our walking plan and rent bicycles.
+There are a few rental shops across from Stanley Park at Denman & Georgia Streets and along Coal Harbor.
+I recommend doing this – it’s a great way to get around the seawall and see the sights of Stanley Park.

 In Stanley Park itself, there’s no shortage of attractions.
 There’s the Vancouver Aquarium – the kids really like this attraction.
-The Stanley Park Totem Poles, Prospect Point and Lost Lagoon are a very popular stop for some photos and on the weekends, you can catch a Cricket match on field at the Brockton Pavilion.
-If you feel like getting away for the crowds and taking a hike, Stanley Park has 64 km (40 miles) of well maintained nature trails.
+The Stanley Park Totem Poles, Prospect Point and Lost Lagoon are a very popular stop for some photos and on the weekends, you can catch a Cricket match on the field at Brockton Pavilion.
+If you feel like getting away from the crowds on the seawall and taking a hike, Stanley Park has 64 km (40 miles) of well maintained nature trails.

 As we reached the end of our ride around the Stanley Park Seawall, we found ourselves in English Bay, a laid back neighborhood in the west end of downtown Vancouver where Denman Street meets Davie Street, there’s a good selection of local shops and restaurants.
 This area is also known for it’s vibrant gay community.
 Here, you’ll find English Bay Beach and the Inukshuk Inuit sculpture.